- 01 Format Recovery

 Note that if you want to revert the formatted device to its previous file system, please save the recovered data to another secure location first.
 Then, move to the tips below unformat the drive.

-Bonus Tip: If EaseUS quick format recovery tool doesn't find your lost formatted data, you may also turn to EaseUS data recovery service for a try.
+If EaseUS quick format recovery tool doesn't find your lost formatted data, you may also try EaseUS data recovery services.
+Our engineers will stay online 24 hours a day, and they will ask all your questions.

 EaseUS Data Recovery ServicesClick here to contact our experts for a free evaluation